microsoft/playwright/docs/browsers.md

 ## Share browser binaries across projects

-Often developers work with multiple NPM projects that all use Playwright.
+Often times, developers work with multiple NPM projects that all use Playwright.
 By default, every project will have browser binaries in its own `node_modules/` folder.
 To save the disk space and to speedup installation, Playwright can re-use these binaries.